CSIS-iLab/india-states/_posts/2020-05-06-centre-launches-project-monitoring-unit-for-early-operationalisation-of-coal-blocks.md

 is_analysis: false

 ---
-The center has announced the launch of a project monitoring unit to facilitate early operationalization of coal blocks. **Source:** [Economic Times](https://economictimes.indiatimes.com/industry/indl-goods/svs/metals-mining/centre-launches-project-monitoring-unit-for-early-operationalisation-of-coal-blocks/articleshow/75476202.cms) **In detail:** [Press Information Bureau](https://pib.gov.in/PressReleaseIframePage.aspx?PRID=1619620)
+The center has announced the launch of a project monitoring unit to facilitate early operationalization of coal blocks.